novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 4.1.
 Terraform initialization

 First, run the `terraform init` command.
-This command will do some setup/initialization, certain dependencies (like aws provider that we used) will be downloaded.
+This command will do some setup/initialization, certain dependencies (like AWS provider that we used) will be downloaded.

 ```bash
 cd terraform-automate-aws-ec2-instance